SwetaBee/Udacity_Data_Engg_proj1_sql/README.md

 songplay and dimension tables users, songs, artists and time.
 We convert ts column where we have our start_time as timestamp in millisencs to datetime format.
 We obtain the parameters we need from this date (day, hour, week, etc), and insert everythin into our time dimentional table.
 Finally we lookup song and artist id from their tables by song name, artist name and song duration that we have on our song play data.Then we end by inserting everything we need into our songplay fact table.

-Document Process
-Do the following steps in your README.md file.

-Discuss the purpose of this database in the context of the startup, Sparkify, and their analytical goals.
-State and justify your database schema design and ETL pipeline.
-[Optional] Provide example queries https://www.markdownguide.org/basic-syntax/ Markdown Syntax.

-NOTE: You will not be able to run test.ipynb, etl.ipynb, or etl.py until you have run create_tables.py at least once to create the sparkifydb database, which these other files connect to.
+NOTE: will not be able to run test.ipynb, etl.ipynb, or etl.py until you have run create_tables.py at least once to create the sparkifydb database, which these other files connect to.

 # Procedure